 Greece is a country that I’ve wanted to visit for a really long time and will probably be quite high up on the list once we start planning our next family holiday.
 It’s one of those places that has everything I could want – history, amazing food, vibrant culture, fantastic activities, nightlife, and white sandy beaches – what more could a girl want from a holiday destination?!
-With this in mind, I’ve been doing some reading about the different Greek islands and have learned that there are some ideal places for each different type of holiday maker, so I thought I’d share what I’ve learned:Continue reading “Greek Islands for Every Type of Holidaymaker”
+With this in mind, I’ve been doing some reading about the different Greek islands and villas in Mykonos and have learned that there are some ideal places for each different type of holiday maker, so I thought I’d share what I’ve learned:Continue reading “Greek Islands for Every Type of Holidaymaker”

 Are you thinking of going on a travel adventure in 2022?
 There are so many fun things that you can go and do now that a lot of the restrictions have eased, and we are no longer in lockdown.
 It’s still controversial for some people as some say that nobody should be travelling at the moment until the world is all clear of COVID.
 However, this is unlikely to ever happen, and as such, you shouldn’t put off travelling for this.
 In this article, we’re going to be taking a look at some of the things that you can do to prepare for travelling in 2022!
 Keep reading if you would like to find out more.Continue reading “Travelling In 2022: How To Prepare”